anuragck12/Soliditiy_learning/README.md

 then create an another bash ,then type this command forge create "contract name" --rpc-url <url> --interactive --interactive for typing privatekey on compilation

+above this for normal compilation we can deploy through the script we need to include script file in the folder script command forge script "path_to_script" --rpc-url <url> --private-key <key> --broadcast if we remove broadcast then we can get the simulation for the transaction if we use .env then first type source .env for loading the .env contents